 Microeconomics is the study of the economic actions of individuals and well-defined groups of individuals.
 The micro model is built slowly on the individuals and deals with interpersonal relations only.

-Whereas in macroeconomics, the whole economy or its large groups are studied like total production, total consumption, total investment, total savings, total demand, total employment.
-Are you studied?
+Whereas in macroeconomics, the whole economy or its large groups are studied like total production, total consumption, total investment, total savings, total demand, and total employment.
+Are you studying?

 Microeconomics is the study of particular firms, particular households, individual wages, incomes, individual industries, and particular commodities.

-The microeconomic analysis deals with individual economic variable and there are three types of such analysis as given below;
+The microeconomic deals with individual economic variables and there are three types of such analysis as given below;

 1. Micro Static Analysis

-It is that part of the microeconomic analysis in which an equilibrium point of microeconomic variables is attained at a given point of time as shown in the following graph/Diagram.
+It is that part of the microeconomic analysis in which an equilibrium point of microeconomic variables is attained at a given point in time as shown in the following diagram.